Agricultural Finance: The Hottest and Most Overlooked Asset Class in the World?

 A: It’s a very flat structure here, so they could speak to anyone on the investment team, and they’d probably end up speaking with everyone by the end.

-In general, it’s the same sort of questions you’d expect in any finance or hedge fund interview: discussing your investment ideas, your views on this sector, why you want to be an investor in agriculture, and scattered technical questions.
+In general, it’s the same sort of questions you’d expect in any finance or hedge fund interview: pitching stocks, your views on this sector, why you want to be an investor in agriculture, and scattered technical questions.

 Personally, I’m not big on the technical stuff, but you still need to be able to get over the fence.